Summer School

 According to the Erasmus+ Blended Intensive Programs guideline, this event is based on a multidimensional and interdisciplinary teaching approach.
 In addition to group work sessions which will compare international experiences and practices, there will be experts from the different focus areas invited to share insight into theory and practice.
 Furthermore, field excursions to different health care institutions are planned.
 Berlin sightseeing will also be included as an extracurricular activity for our international participants.
 Students will receive 5 ETCS points for the successful participation in the program after completing a performance evaluation.

-More information about application and organisation
+More information about application and organization

 © EHB